ArsamAryandoust/ActiveLearning/readme.md

 `docker run -it --gpus all -v ~/ActiveLearning:/ActiveLearning -p 3333:1111 main_notebook`

-Next, open the link showing up in your terminal (e.g. http://127.0.0.1:3333/?token=38b8cccba94e7360d52d2935df065a99c567e2d2b203d558) to run Jupyter notebook sessions inside the docker container from your browser.
+Next, open localhost:3333 in your browser and type in the token from your terminal as password to run Jupyter notebook sessions inside the docker container from your browser.

 **Note:** If you download this repository to a location other than your home directory, make sure it is at a sub-directory of your home directory and replace all ~/ActiveLearning with ~/path/to/subdirectory/ActiveLearning in the commands, i.e.